manticoresoftware/manticoresearch/manual/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 ## Auto schema

 Manticore has a mechanism for automatically creating tables when a specified table in the `INSERT` statement does not yet exist.
+This mechanism is enabled by default.
+To disable it, set `auto_schema = 0` in the [Searchd](../../Server_settings/Searchd#auto_schema) section of your Manticore config file.

 <!-- example auto-schema -->